jordeguevara/logParser/README.md

 Output
 ```
-Your CSV is ready at ./
+Your CSV is ready at ./result.csv
 ```
 There will be a csv file at that location

 ### Docker

+Build your image
 ```
 docker build -t <your username>/parser .
 ```